 Mississippi-born and Los Angeles–raised Charles Burnett is regarded as one of America’s greatest living filmmakers.
-The director’s features include his U.C.L.A. graduate thesis Killer of Sheep (1977), My Brother’s Wedding (1983), To Sleep With Anger (1990), The Glass Shield (1994), When It Rains (1995), and the documentary Nat Turner: A Troublesome Property (2003), and Namibia: The Struggle for Liberation (2007).
+The director’s features include his U.C.L.A. graduate thesis Killer of Sheep (1977), My Brother’s Wedding (1983), To Sleep With Anger (1990), The Glass Shield (1994), When It Rains (1995), Nat Turner: A Troublesome Property (2003), and Namibia: The Struggle for Liberation (2007).
 Killer of Sheep and To Sleep With Anger have both been selected for the Library of Congress’s prestigious National Film Registry.
 The Film Society of Lincoln Center and Human Rights Watch presented a retrospective of his work in 1997.
 In 2017, Burnett received a Governors Award—known as an "honorary Oscar"—from the Academy of Motion Picture Arts and Sciences.
 Burnett, who lives in Los Angeles with his wife and two sons, has been awarded a MacArthur Fellowship and has received grants from the Guggenheim Foundation, the Rockefeller Foundation, the National Endowment for the Arts, and the Getty Foundation.

 Film critic Armond White is the author of The Resistance: 10 Years of Pop Culture That Shook the World (Overlook, 1995) and Rebel for the Hell of It: The Life of Tupac Shakur (Thunder’s Mouth Press, 1997), Keep Moving: The Michael Jackson Chronicles (Resistance Works WDC, 2009), New Position: The Prince Chronicles (CreateSpace, 2016), and Make Spielberg Great Again: The Steven Spielberg Chronicles (Resistance Works WDC, 2020).
-He was the editor of City Arts; previously he was the film critic for the New York Press and prior to that for The City Sun.
-His work has also appeared in Film Comment, The Nation, The New York Times, and Slate.
+He was the editor of City Arts (2011–2014) and the film critic for the New York Press and The City Sun.
+His work has appeared in Film Comment, The Nation, The New York Times, and Slate.
 He writes for National Review and Out.